tz70s/blog/content/posts/openwhisk-future.md

 ## Protocols

-### Resource Requisition: Controller - WhiskScheduler
+### Container Factory Protocol

+Protocol between Controller and WhiskScheduler.

 In order to maximize performance, the container creation/deletion protocol is implemented via akka message passing.
 Protocol can be looked like this: